fmguerreroc/finding-celebrity/README.md

 - DataSource type: H2 in-memory database.

 - Prerequisites to run:
-Java 1.8 virtual machine, gradle 4.7 or compatible, bin of both added to the system path.
+Java 1.8 virtual machine, gradle 4.7 or compatible and bin folder of both tools added to the system path.

 - Additional recommendations:
 In case you want to run the project from your IDE please allow annotation processing and install the lombok pluggin to avoid false issues.